Garlic is effective in cooking, health remedies, skin care, and natural cleaning for daily life.

 Garlic Paste:

-Create a garlic paste by crushing garlic cloves with a garlic press or by mincing and then mashing them with the side of your knife.
+Prepare a garlic paste by crushing garlic cloves using a garlic press or by finely chopping and then mashing them with the edge of your knife.

 This paste can be used in marinades, salad dressings, or to flavor dishes where a fine texture is desired.